T-rex007/GD/readMe.md

-Gradient desceent from scratch, the data used in this excersise was kaggle's Titanic dataset.
+Gradient desceent from scratch, the data used in this excersise was kaggle's housing prices Dataset